urandomdev/regulation/frontend/README.md

-# Regulation Frontend
+# Kash Out Frontend

-React + TypeScript frontend for the Regulation personal finance app ("Who Are You To Spend?").
+React + TypeScript frontend for the Kash Out personal finance app ("Who Are You To Spend?").

 ## Tech Stack